 The main goal during detox is to remove drugs or alcohol from the body and to physically stabilize the person struggling with addiction.

-For the last several years, between eight and 10 percent of the American adult population aged 12 and older needed specialty treatment for an alcohol or drug abuse or dependency problem, the National Survey on Drug Use and Health, about 3.6 million adults 18 or older received substance use treatment in the previous year.
+According to the 2016 National Survey on Drug Use and Health, about 3.6 million adults 18 or older received substance use treatment in the previous year.
 This number represents 1.5 percent of all adults including 624,000 young adults aged 18 to 25 and about 3.0 million adults aged 26 or older.1 Many treatment programs begin with a detox program that can be either residential or outpatient, depending on the circumstances.
-Both types of programs may utilize medications in order to manage withdrawal symptoms that can be uncomfortable and even dangerous if left untreated.
+Both types of programs often use utilize medications to manage withdrawal symptoms that can be uncomfortable and even dangerous if left untreated.

-Medical detox uses medications to take the edge off and ensure your safety with medical monitoring and supervision in a specialized detox facility.
-A successful detox program is comprehensive, and it may use both pharmacological methods and psychotherapies in order to help you recover.
+Medical detox uses medications to take the edge off and ensure your safety through medical monitoring and supervision in a specialized detox facility.
+A successful detox program is comprehensive and may also use psychotherapies to help you begin the recovery process.

-Some medications are specifically approved by the U.S. Food and Drug Administration, or FDA, to treat substance abuse and dependency during detox and recovery while others are primarily effective on specific withdrawal symptoms.
-Currently, there are no medications for the treatment of benzodiazepine or stimulant withdrawal, although different medications may be used during detox to relieve certain side effects and drug cravings.
+Some detox medications are approved by the U.S. Food and Drug Administration to treat substance abuse and dependency during detox and recovery, while others are effective for managing withdrawal symptoms.
+There are no medications approved for the treatment of benzodiazepine or stimulant withdrawal, although different medications can relieve certain side effects and drug cravings.

 Medications used during detox may vary and may include: